On ParseHub, you can scrape information from many vehicle dealership websites for cars, vans, trucks, motorcycles... etc.

 11. The pop-up that appears will ask you if this is a "next page" button.
 Since it is, click on "Yes" which should default to "Repeat the Current Template".
 Click on "Repeat Current Template".

-Your project is now set to scrape all listing names and prices on every one of the results page on your URL.
+Your project is now set to scrape all listing names and prices on every one of the results pages on your URL.

 Scrape data from within each listing

-If you would like to click into each listing to scrape data from within that listing's page, you can follow the instructions below.
+If you would like to click on each listing to scrape data from within that listing's page, you can follow the instructions below.

-1. Click on the + sign next to "Begin new entry in listing" and choose a Click command.
+1. Click on the + sign next to the "Listing" command and choose a Click command.

 2. The pop-up will ask you again whether this is a "next page" button.
 This time click on "No" and you will be prompted to "Create New Template" which you can call something such as "listing_details".
 This template will specify the information you would like from each individual listing's page.

 4. Within this template, you can use a new Select command for each piece of data that you would like to extract.
 For each piece of data (e.g. mileage, photo... etc.), click on the + sign next "Select page", choose a Select command and click on that information.
-For example, I could extract the three fields under "Buyer Intelligence" as follows:
+For example, I could extract the price of the vehicle.

 Click to reveal more details on a template

-For some websites, you may need to click on a link to view more information.
-For example, the listing page for autolist.com has a "Detailed vehicle info" link which expands to reveal more specifications.
-To have ParseHub click on this link:
+For some websites, you may need to click on an element to view more information.
+For example, the listing page for autotrader.com has a table categorized with tabs which expands to reveal more vehicle description information.
+To have ParseHub scrape this information from each tab:

 Scrape unordered vehicle specifications

-Within vehicle specifications, it is common for them to appear in different orders, depending on what information is available for that vehicle.
-So, for example, for one vehicle "Trim" may be the first specification but for another vehicle it may be the third.
-To resolve this issue we can follow the instructions below, which are based on this tutorial.
+Within vehicle tech specs, it is common for them to appear in different orders, depending on what information is available for that vehicle.
+So, for example, for one vehicle "Trim" may be the first specification but for another vehicle, it may be the third.
+To resolve this issue we can follow the instructions on this tutorial.

 Note that each website will be slightly different, so some of the suggestions for individual listings above may not apply to your car dealership website.
 If you run into any trouble, please feel free to contact us for support.